 Tumbling, also known as barrel finishing, is a process aimed at producing better surfaces by using correct abrasive media, lubricating and polishing agents placed inside tumblers.

 A tumbler is a barrel that works by rotating at a predetermined speed.

 The tumbler can either be six-sided or eight-sided.

-Inovatec has different size of rotary tumbler machines.
+Inovatec has different sizes of rotary tumbler machines.
 Size range from 25 liter to 500 liter.

-These tumblers are filled up to a certain level with a mixture of metal parts, abrasive media, and compounds or lubricants.
+These industrial tumbler machines are filled up to a certain level with a mixture of metal parts, abrasive media, and compounds or lubricants.